 Fellows share with faculty in the responsibility of teaching and supervising medical residents during their infectious disease clinical rotations.
 Fellows are responsible for being familiar with all patients being followed by residents and students on the service.
 To facilitate continuity of care despite monthly turnover of residents during the clinical year, fellows are often assigned to specific hospitals for longer terms, which also assures their opportunity for prolonged surveillance of hospitalized patients.

-Infectious Diseases outpatient clinics meet weekly at MCLNO, TMC and SLVHCS.
+Infectious Diseases outpatient clinics meet weekly at ILH, TMC and VA.

-Throughout their two years, trainees do their continuity clinic at the MCLNO HIV Outpatient Program (HOP), which serves both HIV patients as well as patients with general infectious diseases.
+Throughout their two years, trainees do their continuity clinic at the ILH HIV Outpatient Program (HOP), which serves both HIV patients as well as patients with general infectious diseases.

 Fellows interested in learning to practice outpatient ID in a private setting may attend faculty clinics at TMC.

 Trainees first evaluate the patient's complaints and perform a physical examination independently before presentation of findings to faculty.
 Findings are then reviewed, confirmed or extended.
 Decisions on diagnostic and therapeutic steps are taken after joint discussion between trainee and faculty.
-Fellows are expected to see a minimum of 4 patients per clinic, and are required to follow a panel of 20 HIV patients over at least 12 months in order to gain longitudinal experience in the management of HIV infection.
+Fellows are expected to see 4-8 patients per clinic, and are required to follow a panel of HIV patients over at least 12 months in order to gain longitudinal experience in the management of HIV infection.